Antiblanks/he-dan.antiblanks.com/_posts/2019-04-09-week-10-developing-the-gameplay-journeys.markdown

 };
 ```

 The control flow for the game engine is defined in the `GameSaga`.
-Upon starting a new game the `startGame` method is called which starts the game loop defined by the `_countdown` method which is called upon interval until it's stopped by the user or the allocated time runs out.
+Upon starting a new game the `startGame` method is called which starts the game loop defined by the private `_countdown` method which is called upon interval until it's stopped by the user or the allocated time runs out.
 On each interval of the game timer tick the `updateGame` method is called which calls private methods that update each part of the game, these include (at time of writing) the `_updateGameGiveClue` and `_updateGameChangeUnderscore` methods.
 Update methods in the `GameSaga` dispatch actions that are then caught by the reducers to manipulate state.

 ```
 /**